 Temporary exempt position appointments are appointments that are made to temporary positions for no more than a one-year period and are not expected to become regular "continuing" positions.
-Temporary positions are either full-time or part-time exempt positions funded for a twelve-month temporary period of up to one year.
-A temporary exempt position appointment may also be made to a regular exempt position that is temporarily open due to an incumbent's incapacity or unavailability.
+Temporary positions are either full-time or part-time exempt positions funded on either a twelve-month or cyclic basis for a temporary period of up to one year.
+A temporary exempt position appointment may also be made to a regular exempt position which is temporarily open due to an incumbent's incapacity or unavailability.